-What do I mean by that?
+So, what do I mean by that?

 It means that if we want to be better serving leaders, leaders who legitimately care about the people on their team, we are not well served by language that lumps people into the same category as a pile of steel or a fleet of trucks.

-Granted, we have a job to get done, and we need a team to do it.
-But, when our language reinforces the notion that the people’s value to us is only as much as they are a resource, it steers us away from being serving leaders and, quite frankly, tilts us into being served leaders.
+Granted, we have a job to get done, and we need a team to do it but when our language reinforces the notion that the people’s value to us is only as much as they are a resource, it steers us away from being serving leaders and, quite frankly, tilts us into being served leaders.

-Now, for those of you thinking that Paul has gone down the hippy dippy kumbaya trail, let me say that this concept of getting rid of the term ‘resources’ when referring to people has been told to me in the past by a now 2-Star Admiral and just recently by a US Navy Captain, and both of them highly technical engineering types.
+Now, for those of you thinking that Paul has gone down the hippy-dippy kumbaya trail, let me say that this concept of getting rid of the term ‘resources’ when referring to people has been told to me in the past by a now 2-Star Admiral and just recently by a US Navy Captain, and both of them highly technical engineering types.

 In his talks, Patrick Lencioni goes so far as talking about leaders needing to love their team.
-That makes sense when we take the romantic perspective out of that word love and keep it to its definition of ‘caring for someone without expecting anything in return.’
+That makes sense when we take the romantic perspective out of that word love and keep it to its definition of ‘caring for someone without expecting anything in return.

-Am I saying that we need to throw out trusty project management tools such as resource loaded or resource leveled schedules?
+Am I saying that we need to throw out trusty project management tools such as resource-loaded or resource leveled schedules?
 No, not really.

 Am I saying that we need to run down the hall and take down the sign that says Human Resources and change it to what companies like Southwest Airlines does and call it People?
 Maybe.

-If we are always saying “resources” to mean Fred, Wilma, Barney, and Betty, well, we may see those folks as faceless sources of manhours.
+If we are always saying “resources” to mean Fred, Wilma, Barney, and Betty, well, we may see those folks as faceless sources of man hours.
 I personally don’t want to treat people I care for that way.
 (I can only imagine how ugly it’d be if I referred to my mother and father as ‘parenting resources’ or my bride as… whoa…not even going there!)

 Being a serving leader is established on the basis that we have a sincere respect and care for each person whom we lead.
 It calls us to step away from being the heroic leader, from being the served leader, to being one who raises each person up rather than keeping them down.

 - Are you seeing each person as someone with unique talents and experience that you can build into strengths or just as yet another person from whom you can squeeze out eight hours of their day?

-ON an ending note, as a serving leader, you also need to serve yourself.
+On an ending note, as a serving leader, you also need to serve yourself.
 So, when you wake up in the morning, are you telling yourself that you’re just a resource?
 Are you using phrases to yourself such as ‘another day, another dollar’?

 You’ve been given great gifts…that’s probably why you’re the team leader.
 You’ve also been given great responsibility to serve those whom you lead.

-Here’s to an enthusiastic and joy-filled 2019 !
+Here’s to an enthusiastic and joy-filled 2020!